jphamtv/pcc-learning-log/README.md

 # Learning Log
-Django project in the Python Crash Course book.
+Django project from the Python Crash Course book.